-When NTP is loaded on an IP server, TimeSync will operate as an NCP request responder only, and NTP will manage and set the clock.

-This means that when NTP is loaded on any IP server, NTP will become the main source of time for both the IP and IPX networks.
-The IPX/TimeSync servers have to become secondary time sources and will point to IP/NTP through the Migration Agent for the primary source of time.
+When NTP is loaded on an IP server, TimeSync operates as an NCP request responder only, and NTP manages and sets the clock.
+When NTP is loaded on any IP server, NTP becomes the main source of time for both the IP and IPX networks.
+The IPX/TimeSync servers must become secondary time sources and will point to IP/NTP through the Migration Agent (MA) for the primary source of time.